Find a Western Exterminator near you

 Risk of sting: Typically not aggressive; can sting repeatedly.

-Mud daubers live up to their name, they create their nests by constructing tubes out of mud.
+Mud daubers live up to their name and create their nests by constructing tubes out of mud.
 Their nests may be found on the sides of rough-surfaced buildings, under eaves, in garages, attics, and sheds, or in tight, sheltered spaces.
 If there’s a nice supply of mud nearby, you will most likely encounter a mud dauber nest on your property.

 Preying on spiders (such as black widows) to provide food for their offspring, the females inject the spider with venom, paralyzing it and allowing it to safely handle the spider while placing it in a cell.
 Each cell containing a spider and a single egg is then sealed with mud.
 Once this is done, the female abandons the nest.
 The larvae will emerge in the spring as adults.